 The following links are additional references and resources that may supply further information.

 Westby Area Historical Society - An educational organization that encourages, preserves, advances, and disseminates the history of Westby, Wisconsin.
+Its collection includes a complete set of bound volumes of the Westby Times from 1917 to today.

 Wisconsin Historical Society - Search the collections for information on Vernon County.